guilhem-martin/go-guerrilla-wiki/Roadmap-and-Bounties.md

 - Make the logrus dependency softer and have the ability to bring-your-own logger (Several proposals and PoC have been added already)
 - improve some of the logged messages with more structure for easier parsing
 - Support internationalized email addresses, and better 8bitmime support
+- Better tools for parsing of MIME, transforming encoding & storage deduplication
 - (Maybe?)
 Steam based DKIM verification
-- Better tools for parsing of MIME, transforming encoding & storage deduplication
+- (Maybe?)
+Website and a forum

 Bounties